This guide will cover what tier gear to aim for, where they are found, and what will be the next step to aim for.

 - Accessories: These use “Accessory” accessories (called Zyrks or Vyrsks), and they are green.

-To obtain new crystals, you can either attempt to fuse crystals, hunt them or purchase them with Vanguard Initiative Credits.
+To obtain new crystals, you can purchase them with Vanguard Initiative Credits, attempt to fuse crux crystals with Niveot Structures, or open Crystal Boxes for a chance at a random one.
 You can visit the credit store at any time by visiting Highwatch – to obtain more credits you must complete more Vanguard Initiative quests (press H).

 Here you’ll be able to purchase the new crystals for armor, weapon and accessories.
-You’ll also be able to purchase other things, feel free to have a look.
+You’ll also be able to purchase other valuable things, such as Masterwork Alkahest Boxes, Glyph Tokens, and Instance Reset scrolls, so feel free to have a look.

 However, before you actually go into your first dungeon, we recommend getting Brooch and Innerwear first.